hermansildnes/hermansildnes/README.md

 ### Hi there 👋
 ![visitors](https://visitor-badge.glitch.me/badge?page_id=hermansildnes)

+I'm Herman Sildnes - a self-tought python-programmer interested in machine learning and artificial intelligence.
 <!--
 **hermansildnes/hermansildnes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.